gAnnotation - Add Annotations or Watermarks to an Image (VB.NET)

 - If over

-set the position and flags for rotating. - If over one of the
+RotateRectset the position and flags for rotating. - If over one of the

-set the position and flags for re-sizing. - If it is over a
+ResizeRectsset the position and flags for re-sizing. - If it is over a

-that is not selected, then un-select the current one and select this one. - If the
+gAnnotaterthat is not selected, then un-select the current one and select this one. - If the

-are overlapping, hold the shift key down to select the next one under the current one. - If the mouse is not over any of the
+gAnnotatersare overlapping, hold the shift key down to select the next one under the current one. - If the mouse is not over any of the

-, set the position and flags for panning.
+gAnnotatersand the image is bigger than thegCanvas, set the position and flags for panning.

 Mouse Move

-, check if it is over a hotspot and change the cursor accordingly.
-I used techniques from the gCursor[^] to make a custom cursor because the regular sizing cursors don't look right on the rotated gAnnotater
+If no button is pressed and it is over the selected gAnnotater, check if it is over a hotspot and change the cursor accordingly.
+I used techniques from the gCursor[^] to make a custom cursor because the regular sizing cursors don't look right on the rotated gAnnotater.
+The custom cursor lets me rotate the cursor to match the rotated control.

-If the left button is pressed while moving, then take the appropriate action based on the flag set in the MouseDown Event
+If the left button is pressed while moving, then take the appropriate action based on the flag set in the MouseDown Event.

 Rotation

 For rotation, the position of the mouse must be converted into an angle.
 I use Trigonometry and Geometry to do this or for some of us just look at the pictures and think of it as magic.
-The getAngle
+The getAngle function will determine the angle from one point (center) to another point (the mouse down location).
+The Math.Atan2 function will give the angle in radians between two points.

 One radian is the angle at which the length of the arc along the circle is equal to the radius.
 In the below example, take the radius line and stand it up.
 Then bend it around the circumference.
 The angle to the point at the end of the line is one radian.